The Fire Emblem game that started it all and one of the first releases for the tactical RPG genre. A good definition for “Nintendo Hard.”

 Well, it has great music for its time (even if it gets pretty damn repetitive).
 A lot of the series’ leitmotifs start with this game.

 And of course, some exclusive tunes that you might be familiar with.

 The graphics are decent overall and the actual fight animations look pretty cool.

-Hell, this game is one of the main inspirations for a new sub-genre of RPGs at the time.
+Hell, Shadow Dragon and the Blade of Light is one of the main inspirations for a new sub-genre of RPGs at the time.
 Coordinating soldiers on a grid map is fun and addicting.
 And when you outsmart overwhelming odds, you feel proud of yourself for completing a difficult chapter without losing soldiers and getting all the possible rewards.

 But even at the time it was released, how the hell was ANYONE expected to beat this game fairly?
 Remember, this was during an era where emulators weren’t around so save states aren’t possible.
 If you don’t make the right choices on who to level up, the last chapters will be nearly impossible to complete without losing your soldiers.